jondoesntgit/youth-songs/_songs/hes-got-everything-under-control.md

 ---
 title: He's got everything under control
 key: C
-progression: vcvcvcvc
 ---

-[x] foo 480 years old was the prophet Noah when the Lord said build a boat.
+480 years old was the prophet Noah when the Lord said build a boat.
 He said a flood would come and cover the earth.
 And only Noah would stay afloat.